amaiya/ktrain/FAQ.md

 ### Why am I getting a *"model must be of instance Model"* error with `load_predictor`?]

-This may be an issue with TensorFlow or its dependency.
+This may be an issue with TensorFlow installation or its dependency.
 Try uninstalling and reinstalling **ktrain** and its dependencies from scratch.
 Or, you can just create a new virtual environement for **ktrain**:

 `